 Some countries require you to have specific vaccinations in order to enter the country.
-Your health is the utmost importance when traveling.
+Your health is of the utmost importance when traveling.
 There are dangerous diseases that can be found in water, food, insects, etc. You will want to make sure you have ALL the necessary vaccinations and prescribed medication during your travels to prevent illness.
 Make sure you review country specific information on which vaccines to get.

 5. First Aid Kit

 A first aid kit is an international travel checklist staple.
 They are easy to carry and quite convenient when a minor emergency occurs.
-Simple band-aids and disinfectant can make a world of a difference.
+Simple band-aids and disinfectants can make a world of a difference.
 You can find a first aid kit at almost any store.
 Remember…don’t forget the kit ;).

 6. ATM Card

 An ATM card is a financial necessity.
 Whether it’s for leisure or emergencies, it’s important to have money with you wherever you go.
 If you do not feel comfortable bringing your atm card abroad, you can opt for a traveler’s check.
 A traveler’s check is similar to a regular check except the check is prepaid and not connected to your bank account.
 The check has a fixed amount and you can use it as cash.
 You can even exchange the check for cash!
 Find out if a traveler’s check is right for you.